 Tracking time before the first payment

-In addition, if your game or app have levels or stages, it's worth considering the moment of the first (or any other) payment in the context of these stages.
+In addition, if your game or app has levels or stages, it's worth considering the moment of the first (or any other) payment in the context of these stages.
 This division can be relevant for games with levels, as well as various educational or fitness apps where the user's progress can be divided into separate stages.

 Using cohort analysis to study the metrics by days

-Conversion is calculated for cohorts, and you can use this aspect to track its changes over time for a specific group of users, as well as to compare different cohorts with each other.
+Conversion rate is calculated for cohorts, and you can use this aspect to track its changes over time for a specific group of users, as well as to compare different cohorts with each other.

 |Days from Install|

-Such analysis is very relevant while conducting experiments – it's possible to estimate how the changes affect the conversion of cohorts that were formed before and after these changes.
+Such analysis is relevant while conducting experiments – it's possible to estimate how the changes affect the conversion of cohorts that were formed before and after these changes.

-There's one more metric, which is similar to conversion, but has a different meaning – Paying Share.
+There's one more metric, which is similar to conversion but has a different meaning – Paying Share.